jaepass/commercejs-react-functional/TUTORIAL.md

 ## 6. Cart

 In the app component, follow the same logic to fetch and retrieve your cart data after the component renders, the same as fetching your products.
-First lets add a cart state to store the cart data that will be returned under the products state.
+First let's add a cart state to store the cart data that will be returned under the products state.

 ```js
 const [cart, setCart] = useState({});